D&KR Princess Class: History

 The second of the class, Bellisle, did use parts of Star, entered service in August 1841, with a build cost of £749 1s 0d including £378 10s 8d labour.
 Three sister engines were then built in parallel, emerging from between November 1842 and July 1844 as Shamrock, Erin and Albert, the average cost of £853 being markedly less than the estimated £1400 from an external supplier.

 The design was eventually found to be under powered for the D&KR's increasing needs and the 1845 Burgoyne engines were a more powerful evolvement of the design.

-Dalkey atmospheric
+Dalkey Atmospheric Railway

 When the Dalkey Atmospheric Railway, also operated by the D&KR, had a long breakdown in 1848 and Princess was modified to operate the section with a reduced chimney and temporary canopy to protect the engine crew from the very low loading gauge.
 Princess proved capable of operating with four carriages on the heavily graded section for a couple of months.